MaximovInk/Unity-inventory/README.md

 - [x] Tooltip / Usable
 - [x] Hotbars
 - [x] Drop/Drag in world
-- [ ] Storages and other interacts
+- [ ] Storages and other interacts - in developent
 - [ ] Equipment
 - [ ] Weapons
 - [ ] Editor